XPRIZE-Snowflake/main_drone_software/README.md

 ## Src:
 All current and future packages will be found in the **/src** folder.

-### custom_msgs
-This folder houses the custom message files for the repository.
-This will to publish custom message types and recieve the necessary data.

 ### img_capture
 Contains the ROS2 nodes and python scripts for the subteams.
 The **/scripts** folder contains the python scripts to receive and send camera data.
 The **/src** folder contains the C++ seekcamera_publisher.cpp.
 This publisher sends the camera images to the ROS network so that our python scripts can filter and gather data.